Our Story

 Doing.
 Being.
 Becoming.
 Belonging.

-This team of OTs and a dietician began to imagine the potential for a different kind of mental health care that is accessible, equitable, just and community-based.
+They began to imagine the potential for a different kind of mental health care that is accessible, equitable, just and community-based.
 An organization that takes whole-person-needs into consideration and cultivates a sense of belonging.
 They envisioned a place where people experiencing mental distress feel cared for, listened to, supported, and empowered.

-The founding team was then joined by Alexa Adamo Valverde, a social innovation strategist, nonprofit expert, and mental health counselor, and the idea grew to become a nonprofit organization.
-The Center for Community Connection was founded in the state of North Carolina in September 2023.
+The founding team was then joined by Alexa Adamo Valverde, a social innovation strategist, nonprofit consultant, and mental health counselor, and the idea grew to become a nonprofit organization.
+C4CC was founded in September 2023.

-C4CC provides community-based holistic mental health care, therapeutic workshops and farm-based experiences, and systems-level advocacy for youth (ages 12 to 26).
+XDS Youth Mental Health Resilience Initiative provides community-based holistic mental health care, therapeutic workshops and farm-based experiences, and systems-level advocacy for youth (ages 12 to 26).
 We are an innovative, holistic, person- and occupational therapy-centered, community-based solution to what has been called the "youth mental health crisis" in our nation.

 Turning the traditional medical model on its head, we are creating a replicable, farm-based, strengths-focused organization to cultivate connection and belonging, joy and resilience.
 Youth who've experienced a range of mental health challenges (from anxiety or depression to a first episode of psychosis) take the lead on decisions about their mental health and well-being.
 We operate primarily from a 40-acre farm in Chatham County, North Carolina, where there is much opportunity for: